Measurement Canada

 Potential impacts on Canadians, including businesses

-The proposed regulatory changes are not expected to have financial implications or major impacts to stakeholders.
+With regard to the volumetric liquid meters, the proposed regulatory changes are not expected to have financial implications or major impacts to stakeholders.
 Although the proposal would introduce a new range of performance standards for volumetric liquid meters, it is not expected to have any significant cost implications.

-The proposal is expected to reduce administrative burden to stakeholders, including Authorized Service Providers who deliver services on behalf of Measurement Canada.
+Regarding paper-based and physical location-based requirements, the proposal is expected to reduce administrative burden to stakeholders, including Authorized Service Providers who deliver services on behalf of Measurement Canada.
 These changes would allow regulated parties more flexibility in meeting the requirements, which may result in economic efficiencies for both stakeholders and Government and allow access to digital services.

 Consultations